MichaelTC5525/Text-2-Pokedex/README.md

 - Lecture .pl files located in the `reference/` directory.

 Information on Pokemon is sourced from online resources; we generally consult [Bulbapedia](https://bulbapedia.bulbagarden.net/) and [PokemonDB](https://pokemondb.net/).

+External API calls were made to the open-source PokeAPI at https://pokeapi.co/.